-5. Commitments
+5. COMMITMENTS

 Being a member of the Howdy Bots family is a big commitment on many levels.
 This is an intensive varsity-level sport.
+While we do allow members to occasionally miss meetings, they are expected to make a full commitment to the team.
 We will go into much more detail about each of these commitments later in this handbook, but on a high level, team members and their families must be prepared for the following commitments.

 - Time Being a member of the Howdy Bots is a huge time commitment for the team members and their families, especially from January to April when the team may meet over 30 hours per week. - Money All team members will be required to pay dues (\$300/year) and actively participate in team fundraising efforts.
 In addition, families are responsible for all travel costs related to competitions (transportation, hotel, food, etc.); approximately \$500 per student. - Communication Consistent communication within the team is vital to our success.
 Every team member commits to keeping updated with team communications at least daily. - Behavior & Rules The Howdy Bots spend a lot of time together, often in close quarters.
-To maintain a positive and enriching culture, the team has a very detailed list of rules and expectations which every member must agree to follow. - Parents As the parent of a Howdy Bot, you commit to getting your child to meetings on time, providing snacks and meals according to the team schedule, and keeping up-to-date on all team communication.
+To maintain a safe, positive and enriching culture, the team has a very detailed list of rules and expectations which every member must agree to follow. - Parents As the parent of a Howdy Bot, you commit to getting your child to meetings on time, providing snacks and meals according to the team schedule, and staying current on all team communication.